 People are not drinking site related contaminants in the groundwater since the area is served by a public water supply not affected by this contamination.
 Volatile organic compounds in the soil may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-A sub-slab depressurization has been installed in the on-site building to address soil vapor intrusion.
-In the event that access is granted, the need for additional soil vapor intrusion investigation will be evaluated.
+The potential exists for the inhalation of site contaminants due to soil vapor intrusion at the onsite building.
+Additional investigations are needed to determine the potential for soil vapor intrusion into structures near the site in the event that access is granted.